jlangch/venice/doc/readme/openai-functions.md

 The OpenAI model shall be enabled to answer questions like: *Who are the top 5 artists by number of tracks?*

-Before starting follow the [Venice Database tutorial](database.md) to:
+Before starting, follow the [Venice Database tutorial](database.md) to:

  1. Install the PostgreSQL JDBC driver
  2. Start a PostgreSQL Docker Instance